 Motion capture technology allows animators to record the movements of human actors and reproduce those movements on computer-generated characters.

 Motion capture animation has been used in many Hollywood movies over the past few years, but it’s also found its way into video games, where it’s called motion-captured animation; as well as sports broadcasts, where it’s called player tracking; and even medical research, where it’s used to study how humans walk.

 - MOST COMMON USES: Movies, video games expert

 - INSIGHT: Motion capture animation is an extremely versatile technique used for various purposes.

 It’s especially useful for bringing fantasy worlds to life — consider how realistic the characters in Lord of the Rings look compared to the cartoonish creatures of The Smurfs — but it has numerous other uses.
 Motion capture technology is sometimes confused with voice-over animation or rotoscoping (where live-action footage is traced), but they are very different tools.

 In motion capture animation, actors wear special suits with sensors attached to their bodies and move around on stage while cameras record their movement.

 How Does Motion Capture Work?

-In the gaming industry, motion capture has become an important tool for improving the experience.
-In addition to making characters appear more realistic to gamers, motion captured data can be used to digitally animate each character’s movements, which in turn allows game creators to develop better AI by programming game characters to mimic human behavior based on actual human movement data.
+In addition to making characters appear more realistic to gamers, motion-captured data can digitally animate each character’s movements, allowing game creators to develop better AI by programming game characters to mimic human behavior based on actual human movement data.

-This mimicking not only improves realism but also helps make computer-controlled opponents seem smarter when they’re able to respond realistically.
+This mimicking improves realism and helps make computer-controlled opponents seem smarter when they can respond realistically.